deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

 nim-llm-1   1/1     Running   0          3m30s
 ```

-Also, Figure 6 shows the prometheus graph showing the scaling of LLM NIM.
+Also, Figure 6 shows the Prometheus graph showing the scaling of LLM NIM.

 ![Figure 6 - Prometheus graph showing the scaling of LLM NIM. ](nvidia-image-9.png#small "_Figure 6 - Prometheus graph showing the scaling of LLM NIM._")